The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 Einstein.

-“Pearls don’t lie on the seashore if you want one you must dive for it.”
+“Pearls don’t lie on the seashore.
+If you want one, you must dive for it.”

 Thoughts That Could Be Creating An Unhappy Marriage